kelvn-dev/documentation-hub/interview-preparation/k8s.md

 ### Deployment Strategies

 - Recreate Strategy: all existing instances are terminated before the new instances are deployed => causes downtime
-- Rolling Update Strategy: the new version gradually replaces the old version without impacting application availability
+- Rolling Update Strategy: new pod gradually replaces old pod without impacting application availability

 If no strategy is specified, Kubernetes defaults to the rolling update strategy